 My shoulder is improving, but kinda slowly.
 Just about all of the symptoms have dissapeared now.
 Trouble sleeping looks like it’s going to hang around for the longest; lying on my front can cause discomfort in the morning.

 According to the doc, it’s probably a good time for me to start strength-building excercises.
+After all, snowboarding uses a lot of muscles.
 I know that many of you would advise going to a physio, but for now I’m going to start with some real basic shoulder excercises and stretches; see how that goes.

 Which brings me on to fitness.
 Unfortunately there seems to be a trend developing over the last couple of years: I start thinking about fitness a couple of months before I’m due to go snowboarding.
 That’s bad.
 It never used to be like that.